 Do you love lemon blueberry scones?
 Try lemon zest and blueberries in your oatmeal instead.
 Want something besides oatmeal or are you gluten intolerant?
 Ask us on Unified Care app for more advice!

 Some people's blood sugars are more sensitive to oats.
 From shakshuka to avocado toast, I can give you awesome breakfast recipes and ideas to keep you covered for any situation or lifestyle.
+For yet another twist, you can eaven try our savory oats recipe!
 Read some of our other posts for more meal ideas.